-Measured participation in this type of long-term process demands that the nuclear safety regulator has a good overview of the whole decision-making process as well as a clear definition, at each step, of what is required or expected.
-In particular, in areas which are the exclusive responsibility of the nuclear safety regulator, the regulator should determine and inform in advance when, where and how public and other stakeholders' input can be accommodated in decision-making.
-At a minimum, the regulator should communicate the basis of its decision.
+Measured participation in this type of long-term process demands that nuclear safety authorities have a good overview of the whole decision making process as well as a clear definition, at each step, of what is required or expected.
+In particular, in areas which engage the exclusive responsibility of the regulatory authorities, these should determine and inform in advance when, where and how public and other stakeholders' input can be accommodated.
+At a minimum, they should communicate the basis of their decisions.

-Early involvement for nuclear safety regulators is possible and desirable
+Early involvement for nuclear safety authorities is possible and desirable

-An important phase of the stepwise decision-making process is the early period when the "rules of the game" are defined.
+An important juncture of the stepwise decision making process is the early period when the "rules of the game" are defined.
 The process of rule making and its application to facility site selection and licensing should be transparent and comprehensible.
 This implies an open process in which the public and other stakeholders can comment on the approaches used by the regulators.
 Accordingly,